HodgesGenomicsLab/NPCdiff_ATACme/README.md

 Regions were grouped by their overall methylation trend and overall accessibility trend for the timecourse.
 Methylation categories were preserved from 3B.
 Accessibility clusters <i>Gradual Opening</i> and <i>Late Opening</i> comprised the Opening group. <i>Gradual Closing</i> and <i>Delayed Closing</i> made up the Closing group.
 Remaining clusters were termed Transient.

 ### D: deepTools Visualization
 Visualization was performed as noted in 1D with differing input region .bed files.
-Regions grouped by both their methylation and accessibility patterns with each combination comprising a unique .bed file. <br>
+Regions were grouped by both their methylation and accessibility patterns with each combination comprising a unique .bed file. <br>
 <ins>Input</ins><br>
-combination .bed files
+combination .bed files <br>
 methyation and accessibility .bw

 ### E: 6-base Methylation Quantification
+modC data was  extracted from 6-base data following initial processing using modality.
+The modC data at each timepoint was intersected with accessible peak cluster regions and averaged across all CpG sites in the region.
+Subsequent processing and visualization was done in R, [here](Figure3_scripts/fig3E_mC_quant.Rmd).

 ## Figure 4
+### A and B: deepTools Visualization
+Footprint sites were determined using [TOBIAS](Figure4_scripts/fig4_TOBIAS.slrm), and bound sites were intersected with dynamic accessible regions.
+Footprint regions were grouped by their accessibility patterns.
+Methylation tracks were the same signal .bw used previously and cutsite .bw were generated, [here](Figure4_scripts/fig4A_cutsitebw.slrm).
+Visualization using deepTools is detailed, [here](Figure4_scripts/fig4AB_footprintheatmap.slrm).<br>
+<ins>Input</ins><br>
+footprint site .bed files <br>
+methyation and cut site .bw

+### C: TF Expression
+Differentially expressed transcription factor genes were plotted as a heatmap.
+Differential gene expression was determined using [DESeq2](RNAseq_processing/NPCdiff_DESeq2.Rmd).
+Significantly differentially expressed genes that were also listed in the [FANTOM SSTAR database](https://fantom.gsc.riken.jp/5/sstar/Main_Page) as a TF were graphed.

 ## Figure 5
 ## Figure 6